 The basis of a group communication service is a group membership service.
 Each process, at each time, has a unique view of the membership of the group.
 The view includes a list of the processes that are members of the group.
 Views can change from time to time, and may become different at different processes.
-Isis introduced the important concept of virtual synchrony [6].
-This concept has been interpreted in various ways, but an essential requirement is that if a particular message is delivered to several processes, then all have the same view of the membership when the message is delivered.
+Isis introduced the important concept of virtual synchrony [13].
+This concept has been interpreted in various ways, but an essential requirement is that processes that proceed together through two consecutive views deliver the same set of messages between these views.
+Additionally, if a particular message is delivered to several processes, then all have the same view of the membership when the message is delivered.
 This allows the recipients to take coordinated action based on the message, the membership set and the rules prescribed by the application.